aelyb/cybersecurity-portofolio/insecure-bank-v2/README.md

 # InsecureBankV2 – Android Mobile Penetration Testing

-This project presents a comprehensive penetration test on the Android-based InsecureBankV2 application, conducted as part of a secure programming final assessment.
+This project presents a comprehensive penetration test on the Android-based InsecureBankV2 application, conducted as part of a mobile penetration testing final assessment.
 Each team member focused on specific components mapped to OWASP MASVS/MSTG attack surfaces.

 ### 🔍 Scope of Assessment
 - Insecure Logging of user credentials